 All procedures and protocols were approved by the Animal Care and Use Committee of the University of Pennsylvania.
-All animal care complied with the Guide for the Care and Use of Laboratory Animals (Clark et al., 1997) and followed the ARRIVE Guidelines.
-Female Yorkshire swine (n = 19) with an average weight of 22.5 kg were utilized in this study.
+All animal care complied with the Guide for the Care and Use of Laboratory Animals (U.S. National Research Council, 1996) and followed the ARRIVE Guidelines.
+Female Yorkshire swine (n=19) with an average weight of 22.5 kg were utilized in this study.
 No special diets were provided as the animals were housed indoors with feed and water, ad libitum.
 The housing facility was accredited by the Association for Assessment and Accreditation of Laboratory Animal Care International.
-Prior to the injury procedure, animals were fasted for 18-20 h with water remaining ad libitum.
-After induction with a cocktail of ketamine (20-30 mg/kg; Hospira, 0409-2051-05) and midazolam (0.4-0.6 mg/kg; Hospira, 0409-2596-05), anesthesia was provided with 5% isoflurane (Piramal, 66794-013-25) via a snout mask and glycopyrrolate (0.01 mg/kg; West-Ward Pharmaceutical Corp., 0143-9682-25) was given subcutaneously.
+Prior to the injury procedure, animals were fasted for 18-20 hours with water remaining ad libitum.
+After induction with a cocktail of ketamine (20-30mg/kg; Hospira, 0409-2051-05) and midazolam (0.4-0.6mg/kg; Hospira, 0409-2596-05), anesthesia was provided with 5% isoflurane (Piramal, 66794-013-25) via a snout mask and glycopyrrolate was given (0.01 mg/kg; West-Ward Pharmaceutical Corp., 0143-9682-25) subcutaneously.
 The animal was then intubated, and isoflurane was connected at maintenance levels (1.5-2.0%).
 Eye lubricant was used to minimize drying.
-Physiological monitoring allowed titration of anesthesia so that SpO2, heart rate, and respirations were within acceptable ranges (SpO2 between 97 and 100%, heart rate between 110 and 130 beats per minute, and respirations between 9 and 12 breaths per minute).
+Physiological monitoring allowed titration of anesthesia so that SpO2, heart rate, and respirations were within acceptable ranges (97-100% SpO2, HR between 110-130, and respirations between 9-12 breaths per minute, respectively).